 - Select a field that is more than 5 ha in area, has an open aspect and will be drilled with winter cereals.
-A good guide is the presence of skylarks singing over the field in previous years. - Avoid fields bounded by tree lines or adjacent to woods, unless the field is greater than 10 ha. - Create the plots either by turning off the drill during sowing to leave an unsown plot, or by sowing the crop as normal and spraying out the plots by 31 December with an appropriate herbicide. - The plots should be at least 3 m wide and have a minimum area of 16 m (eg 3 m x 6 m or 4 m x 4 m). - Locate the plots away from tramlines (a middle spot between two sets of tramlines is best) and field boundaries/margins (at least 50 m into the field), to minimise nest predation. - Space skylark plots across the field at a minimum density of two plots per ha. - After drilling, there is no requirement to manage plots differently to the remainder of the field (they can be oversprayed and can be fertilised). - You are not required to keep the plots weed-free. - There must be no mechanical weeding of plots.
+A good guide is the presence of skylarks singing over the field in previous years. - Avoid fields bounded by tree lines or adjacent to woods, unless the field is greater than 10 ha. - Create the plots by turning off the drill during sowing to leave an unsown area.
+Alternatively, use cultivation to produce a bare area within the crop by 31 December. - Create the plots either by turning off the drill during sowing to leave an unsown plot, or by sowing the crop as normal and spraying out the plots by 31 December with an appropriate herbicide. - The plots should be at least 3 m wide and have a minimum area of 16 m2 (eg 3 m x 6 m or 4 m x 4 m). - Locate the plots away from tramlines (a middle spot between two sets of tramlines is best) and field boundaries/margins (at least 50 m into the field), to minimise nest predation. - Space skylark plots across the field at a minimum density of two plots per ha. - After drilling, there is no requirement to manage plots differently to the remainder of the field (they can be oversprayed and can be fertilised). - You are not required to keep the plots weed-free. - There must be no mechanical weeding of plots.